-Following a prolonged siege, Jerusalem’s city walls came tumbling down.
+Following a prolonged siege, Jerusalem’s city walls were destroyed.
 On that devastating day, Jewish homes were ransacked and many were forced to migrate.
 Robbed of their homeland, all their hopes and dreams for a better future turned into smoke and ashes.

 Here they were: people from all over the country clinging to prophet Micah’s words.
 Desperate, they questioned Micah:

 “Look, we have nothing left to give.
 The only thing left are our children.
 And since we have no future to offer them, we might as well sacrifice them to God and hope for the best.
 What else can we do, so that God will take our side?
 What is it He wants from us?”

 To be clear, God hates any form of human sacrifice, certainly child sacrifice.
 Micah reminded the people of Israel: “You already know what God wants.
 He told you what is good.
 Do what is right, love mercy and walk humbly with your God!”